 You can find out more information in our separate Guide to Paying for your Care and Support.
-This is available on our website at www.redcar-cleveland.gov.uk/adultcare.
+This is available on our website at Adult social care | Redcar and Cleveland (redcar-cleveland.gov.uk).

-Planning your care and support
+7. Planning your care and support?

-If you are eligible for support, we will develop a Support Plan with you.
+If you are eligible for support, we will develop a support plan with you.
 This will include:

-- what your needs are; - what you want to achieve with care and support; - the type of care and support that will help you; - · who will provide your care and support; - · when they will provide your care and support; and - the date when your support plan will be reviewed.
+- What your needs are. - What you want to achieve with care and support. - The type of care and support that will help you. - Who will provide your care and support. - When they will provide your care and support. - The date when your support plan will be reviewed.